RandallFlagg/CommandLineParser-wiki/Home.md

 Have fun!
 ```

-You can also add long descriptions, use resource files to store them (see TBD) and even use localization (see TBD).
+You can also add long descriptions, use resource files to store them (see [Resources](https://github.com/j-maly/CommandLineParser/wiki/Localization,-resources)) and even use localization (see [Localization](https://github.com/j-maly/CommandLineParser/wiki/Localization,-resources)).
 You can also tell the parser to print the Usage info automatically when no arguments are supplied (see `ShowUsageOnEmptyCommandline` property).
 Usage info is also printed when the user uses `--help`, `/?` or `/help` argument.

 ### Attributes & declarative syntax